Crime in immigrant neighborhoods: Evidence from New York City

 The study’s findings include:

-- Controlling for the characteristics of neighborhoods in New York City that tend to attract immigrants, immigration actually appears to have a protective effect on crime.
+- Controlling for the characteristics of neighborhoods in New York City that tend to attract immigrants, immigration actually appears to be a protective factor that reduces crime.
 There is no evidence that crime rates are higher in places with higher immigration rates.
 Indeed, immigration status alone often means decreased crime rates.

 - Despite reduced crime, immigrant areas experience disproportionately higher levels of enforcement.
 Black immigrants face more than twice the enforcement levels that native citizens do; Latino and Asian immigrants are policed 30 percent more.